dtcenter/METplus-Training/docs/modules/METviewer/docker.rst

 Docker-Compose File
 -------------------

-The METviewer software aggregates and plots statistical output of the Model Evaluation Tools, or MET, software.
+The METviewer software aggregates and plots statistical output from the Model Evaluation Tools, or MET, software.
 Both MET and METviewer are components of a large suite of tools, named METplus.
 To learn more about MET, METviewer, or any of the other METplus software components, please see the Developmental Testbed Center website at dtcenter.org.